JustinMShea/wooldridge/cran-comments.md

   installed size is  5.3Mb
   sub-directories of 1Mb or more:
     data   4.7Mb
-(CRAN Granted exception on version 1.3.0)
+(CRAN granted previos exception on version 1.3.0)

 ## travis-ci
 Done.
 Your build exited with 0.